CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

 2. Add a provider block to configure the Azure RM provider.
-We will be using the default configuration of the provider.
-(Do not delete the "random" provider.)
+We will be using the default configuration of the provider. *Do not delete the "random" provider.*

+   (The "provider" referred to in the "skip_provider_registration" flag is a Microsoft provider configured in the Azure subscription, which is not the same as the Azure RM provider for Terraform.
+Sorry for the confusion.)

 ```
 provider "azurerm" {